Last updated: May 2026

 • Slow cash conversion cycles

-Most brands should begin with a hybrid model.
+Most brands should begin with a hybrid model that accounts for hard-to-reverse fulfillment decisions for growing brands.
 Start small.
 Apply direct fulfillment to the SKUs that make the biggest difference.

 Pull your past 12 months of sales data.
 Look for: